 The traditional metal engraved pins look very classy but are rather delicate – they need to be kept carefully or their appeal will fade quickly.
 There are nice frames that set off the metal pins and protect the edges a bit as well.

 With the ease of ordering these products online, we questioned whether to bother offering them but then several customers had bad experiences when mistakes were made and the companies refused to correct them.
 We do enough of this work to have suppliers who want to keep their relationships with us and therefore step up when mistakes are made or deadlines are tight.

 One of the things that sets Vermont Trophy & Engraving apart is our level of professionalism.
 We have standards we follow and do thousands of awards each year and have come to know what works.
 Again, it’s about the recipient getting recognition at the core of the award.

-Most people have computers and some are very good at layout – most aren’t professional.
-So we are happy to do layouts as submitted but we will follow them exactly – and generally we find that people are happier with the products as we design them.
+Most people have computers and some are very good at the layout – most aren’t professional.
+So we are happy to do layouts as submitted but we will follow them exactly – and generally, we find that people are happier with the products as we design them.